 What is the Batobus?

-The Batobus is an out-of-the-ordinary mode of transport!
-Indeed, the Batobus is a boat that takes you all along the Seine to see the main monuments of Paris.
+The Batobus is definitely an out-of-the-ordinary mode of transport!
+This is a boat that takes you all along the Seine to see the main sites of Paris.

 How does it work?

-The principle is just like the bus : get on and off wherever you like.
-Each station is next to a museum or Parisian monument.
+The idea is that it works just like a bus : you get on and off wherever you like.
+Each station is next to a museum or a Parisian monument.

-You can catch this river shuttle at 8 different stations: Tour Eiffel, Orsay Museum, Saint-Germain des Prés, Notre Dame, Jardin Des Plantes, Hôtel de Ville, Louvre and Champs-Elysées.
-Make sure you know which way you’re going!
+You can catch this river shuttle at 8 different stations: the Eiffel Tower, the Musée D’Orsay, Saint-Germain des Prés, Notre Dame, the Jardin Des Plantes, Hôtel de Ville, the Louvre and the Champs-Elysées.
+But make sure you know which way you’re going!

-In the winter, the Batobus runs from 10am to 7pm every 25 minutes and, in the summer, from 10am to 9:30 pm every 20 minutes.
-The full circuit takes 1 hour 36 minutes.
+The Batobus runs every 25 minutes from 10am to 7pm in the winter and every 20 minutes from 10am to 9:30pm in the summer.
+The full circuit takes 1 hour and 36 minutes.

 What are Bateaux Mouches?

-Everybody talks about them, with a twinkle in their eyes and yet you still you have to ask… The Bateaux Mouches are the go-to tourist boats in Paris!
+Bateaux Mouches are the go-to tourist boats in Paris and are very popular!
 Carrying passengers for over 60 years, these glass boats let you discover the beauty of Paris from the Seine, both by day and night.
-The Bateaux Mouches also offer you high quality lunch and dinner cruises for a romantic rendez-vous on the Seine.
+The Bateaux Mouches also offer wonderful lunch and dinner cruises, with world-class food, for a romantic rendez-vous on the Seine.

 How does it work?